 Additional Perks (Grade: N/A)

 There really aren’t any additional perks that you’ll get with this card that you wouldn’t already have with Chase Sapphire Preferred.

 Redeeming Points (Grade: A+)

 Cash – You can redeem your points for cash at one cent per point.
 This is the least valuable way to redeem points, but if you’re in a pinch and need a bit of cash it’s nice to know you have this option.

-Travel – When you book travel through Chase using points, you get a redemption rate of 1.25 cents per point.
+Travel – Chase has it’s own travel portal powered by Expedia.
+When you book travel through Chase using points, you get a redemption rate of 1.25 cents per point.
 You can book flights, hotels, rental cars, etc. (just not Disney hotels or vacation packages).
-One redeeming quality for this option is that you can still earn airline miles even when you’re using your Chase Ultimate Rewards to book the flight.
+So, instead of one cent per point, with this option you’re getting 1.25 cents per point.

 Transfer – The most lucrative option is transferring your Chase Ultimate Rewards to one or more of their 13 travel partners.
 The most popular options of these include United, Hyatt, Southwest Airlines, and JetBlue.
 Hyatt is the usually most valuable transfer partner at an average value of 2 cents per point, but having many great options helps you maximize the value because it allows you to choose between several great options.